RepoDynamics/PyPackIT/docs/website/source/index.md

 The Help section is your go-to resource for assistance with any challenges you encounter.
 Explore FAQs, troubleshoot common issues, and connect with our support team for personalized solutions.

-The Help section can serve as a user support hub, offering assistance to users facing challenges or seeking answers to common questions.
-It may include FAQs, troubleshooting guides, and ways to reach out to the support team.
 :::

 ::::